Sangram Singh: Professional wrestling career

+Mixed martial arts career

+In October 2024, Singh made his mixed martial arts (MMA) debut at the Gama International Fighting Championship in Tbilisi, Georgia, defeating Pakistan’s Ali Raza Nasir in 90 seconds.
+The bout was widely reported in Indian media as a significant milestone, with Singh becoming the first Indian male wrestler to successfully transition into MMA and win a professional bout.

+At the age of 40, Singh’s entry into MMA was noted by media outlets as an uncommon achievement for an athlete beginning a professional mixed martial arts career at that stage of life.

+In November 2025, Singh competed in the Levels Fight League in Amsterdam, Netherlands, where he defeated Tunisian fighter Hakim Trabelsi in his bout.
+This was his second professional MMA fight, and with this victory he became the first Indian athlete to compete in the promotion and also secure a win in this league.

+In April 2026, Singh competed in an MMA bout in Buenos Aires, Argentina, where he defeated French fighter Florian Coudier in 1 minute and 45 seconds.
+With this victory, he became the first Indian athlete to win a mixed martial arts bout in Argentina, and recorded his third consecutive win in MMA competitions.

+Following his victory in Argentina in April 2026, Singh was praised by Union Sports Minister Mansukh Mandaviya for promoting yoga and pranayama internationally.
+The Sports Ministry also expressed support for his involvement in initiatives aimed at promoting fitness and motivating youth participation in sports across India.

+In July 2026, Singh competed in the Strike Asia Championship held in Kuala Lumpur, Malaysia, where he defeated Pakistan's Mohammad Abid Ali by knockout in 80 seconds to win the title.
+With the victory, media reports described him as the first Indian to win the Strike Asia Championship title.

 Social service and motivational speaking

 Wrestler Sangram Singh adopted several children from all over India to educate them and to provide them a bright future.

 Sangram has been involved in social service and conducts various motivational talks for corporate companies.
 He motivates youngsters at schools and colleges by sharing his life journey.
 He was a motivational speaker for Indian wrestlers who were representing India in the Commonwealth Games.
 Sangram has also been part of promotion to create awareness about voting in Haryana, his hometown.
 Singh announced the launch of the Champions Pro Khusti league in December 2015 in Mumbai.
 Sangram played his first international match in India in Chandigarh on 6 February 2016, the proceeds of which were dedicated to the benefit of cancer patients.
 Recently, Sangram Singh adopted 16 girls and 7 boys from his hometown Haryana and has sponsored their education.
 This is along with the adoption of a school in Satara, Maharashtra.
 Sangram Singh Foundation organised the first wrestling awards to felicitate and honour the forgotten heroes from wrestling who had won individual medals for India over the years on 16 September 2017 in New Delhi.